In these pages you can find a wide range of information to support volunteering and community action- use the menu on the right to navigate

 - try something new

-- be realistic in terms of amount of time, degree of regular commitment, what you are willing and able to do
+- be realistic in terms of the amount of time you can give and what you are willing and able to do

 - start small, do not over-commit yourself at the beginning